Jori Lehterä: Playing career

 Lehterä dominated the Jokerit junior team in scoring, and earned himself a place on the team's SM-liiga roster in the fall of 2006.
-He was selected to represent Finland at the 2006 World Junior Ice Hockey Championships 2006 World Under-20's Championships in Sweden, but could not play due to an injury.
+He was selected to represent Finland at the 2006 World Junior Championships, but could not play due to an injury.
 In April 2007, he signed a three-year contract with Tappara.

-Lehterä was drafted by the St. Louis Blues at the 2008 NHL Entry Draft in the third round, 65th overall.
+Lehterä was drafted by the St. Louis Blues at the 2008 NHL entry draft in the third round, 65th overall.
 He made the move to North America for the 2008–09 season to play for the Peoria Rivermen, the American Hockey League (AHL) affiliate of the Blues.
-However, he played just seven games for Peoria, recording just one assist, before returning to Tappara in Finland to close out the season, where he was ultimately named the SM-liiga's Most Valuable Player (MVP) after scoring 19 goals and 50 assists for 69 points.
+However, he played just seven games for Peoria, recording just one assist, before returning to Tappara in Finland to close out the season, where he was ultimately named the SM-liiga's most valuable player (MVP) after scoring 19 goals and 50 assists for 69 points.

 After playing one season with Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL), Lehterä moved to KHL rivals Sibir Novosibirsk from 2011–12 to 2013–14, the latter of which he scored 12 goals and 32 assists to lead the team in points, with 44.
-After yearly consistent performances for Novosibirsk, he played for Finland at the 2014 Winter Olympics in Sochi, Russia, where he scored one goal and three assists in four games for the bronze medal-winning Finns.
+After yearly consistent performances for Novosibirsk, he played for Finland at the 2014 Winter Olympics, where he recorded one goal and three assists in four games for the bronze medal-winning Finland team.

 On 1 July 2014, Lehterä signed a two-year, $5.5 million contract with the St. Louis Blues, the organization still retaining his NHL rights after initially drafting him in 2008.
 He was named the NHL's First Star of the Week for 10–17 November after posting four goals and two assists in three games for St. Louis.

-He was traded by the Blues along with a first-round pick (27th overall) and conditional first-round pick in 2018 to the Philadelphia Flyers in exchange for Brayden Schenn, at the 2017 NHL Entry Draft on June 23, 2017.
+He was traded by the Blues along with a 2017 first-round pick and a conditional 2018 first-round pick to the Philadelphia Flyers in exchange for Brayden Schenn, at the 2017 draft on June 23, 2017.

-He signed a one-year contract with the KHL's SKA Saint Petersburg on 6 June 2019.
-In the 2019–20 season, Lehterä posted 15 goals and 30 points in his return to the KHL before the season was abruptly ended due to COVID-19.
+Lehterä signed a one-year contract with the KHL's SKA Saint Petersburg on 6 June 2019.
+In the 2019–20 season, he posted 15 goals and 30 points in his return to the KHL before the season was abruptly ended due to the ongoing COVID-19 pandemic.

 As a free agent at the conclusion of his contract, Lehterä opted to continue in the KHL, agreeing to a one-year deal with Spartak Moscow on 12 May 2020.

 On 16 June 2022, Lehterä returned to play in Finnish Liiga for the first time in 12 years, agreeing to a one-year contract with former club and reigning champions, Tappara.